codefresh-io/docs.codefresh.io/_docs/learn-by-example/nodejs/voting-app.md

   build_image_vote:
     title: Building Voting Image
     type: build
-    #Important: rename this image to to a valid repository in your registry.
+    #Important: rename this image to a valid repository in your registry.
 For example: myUserName/vote
     image_name: containers101/vote
     #The directory should be relative to git repository that is used for cloning
     working_directory: ./vote/